The latest versions of Ubuntu and Fedora come with Python 2.7 out of the box.

-The most crucial third-party Python software of all is Distribute, which extends the packaging and installation facilities provided by the distutils in the standard library.
-Once you add Distribute to your Python system you can download and install any compliant Python software product with a single command.
+The most crucial third-party Python software of all is Setuptools, which extends the packaging and installation facilities provided by the distutils in the standard library.
+Once you add Setuptools to your Python system you can download and install any compliant Python software product with a single command.
 It also enables you to add this network installation capability to your own Python software with very little work.

-To obtain the latest version of Distribute for Linux, run the python script available here: python-distribute
+To obtain the latest version of Setuptools for Linux, refer to the documentation available here: unix-setuptools

 The new``easy_install`` command you have available is considered by many to be deprecated, so we will install its replacement: pip.
 Pip allows for uninstallation of packages, and is actively maintained, unlike easy_install.

 To install pip, simply open a command prompt and run